 Will using the phone as hotspot increase your data bill?

 Devices have a technological limit to the amount of data they can accept and distribute to tethered devices.
 While connecting multiple devices to the hotspot will not immediately increase your data bill, it can lead to overage charges.
-Viewing web pages with a Laptop or desktop is much more data intensive than with a mobile device.
+Viewing web pages on a Laptop or desktop is much more data intensive than with a mobile device.
 Ads, images, videos, and extensive code are accessed frequently when a browser accesses web servers.
-Multiple devices accessing full web services will push the data usage over your monthly limit easily, so you should check with your cellphone provider if you are unsure of your limits, and proceed with caution when it comes to using the hotspot.
+Multiple devices accessing full web services will push the data usage over your monthly limit easily, so you should check with your device provider if you are unsure of your limits, and proceed with caution when it comes to using the hotspot.

 First of all, you should not have to enter the MAC address of your IP into your phone.
 Normally after turning on your hotspot, when you go into the WiFi section of you iPad settings, your Samsung Galaxy hotspot should show up.
 Then you just select it to connect and use the internet on your iPad through your Samsung Galaxy phone.
 However, just in case you need it, for this or other functions, here is how you get your iPad MAC address: